 int number = 10;

-long longNumber = 100000L; // L is necessary to indicate that it's a long type
+long longNumber = 100000L; // L is necessary to indicate it's of type long

 short shortNumber = 30000;

-The floating point data types in C# are used to represent numbers with a decimal part.
-Some of the most common floating point data types are:
+The floating-point data types in C# are used to represent numbers with decimal parts.
+Some of the most common floating-point data types are:

 Type | Bytes | Precision | Minimum Value | Maximum Value |